Smythen Farm Holiday Cottages is on the fringe of Exmoor, an extensive National Park covering relatively wild open and unspoilt countryside.

 Honey Pot is a beautiful, compact cottage ideal for couples.
 Honey Pot is dog-friendly and fully equipped for a comfortable break in North Devon.

-Primrose Lane cottage is a dog-friendly, compact cottage which has just been fully-refurbished to a high standard.
-Boasting a double bedroom, Primrose Lane cottage can sleep up to 3 with a put-up bed suitable for children.
+Primrose Lane cottage is a dog-friendly, compact cottage.
+Boasting a double bedroom, Primrose Lane cottage can sleep up to 3 with a pull out sofa bed ideal for children

 Buttercup Cottage is an ideal cottage for families, especially those with fury members as its dog-friendly.
 Located in the courtyard, Buttercup cottage can sleep 4

 Located in the courtyard, Honeysuckle Cottage is dog-friendly and ideal for families of up to 4.

 Sea View cottage is a superb, dog-friendly holiday cottage with stunning views across the North Devon coast.
 Ideal for families of 5.
 The bedrooms have the amazing view across the Sterridge valley and the Bristol Channel to Wales

 Sunalways Cottage is a spacious, family-friendly cottage sleeping 5 with beautiful views of the Sterridge valley.
 The vaulted ceilings give a large bright spacious living area